sugi-a/jtcmake/sphinx/source/howto.rst

   g.make()

-As you see in the following log, Rule "cp1" and "concat" were executed but "cp2" were skipped.
+As you see in the following log, rule "cp1" and "concat" were executed but "cp2" was skipped.

 -----------------